DecisiveAI/mdai-docs/src/install/aws/verify.md

 **Expected output**

-Your output for default configuration should be similar to
+Your output for default configuration should be similar to:

 [![Verify pods](/media/verify-get-pods.png)](/media/verify-get-pods.png)